 Are you in the market for a new home but have very little to put down or less than perfect credit?
 An FHA loan may be worth considering as they have more lax qualification criteria than other mortgage products.

-However, figuring out if you meet the minimum requirements to qualify isn’t always cut and dry.
+However, figuring out if you meet the minimum FHA loan requirements to qualify isn’t always cut and dry.
 So, we’ve provided the answers to some common questions to help you wade the murky waters.

 The minimum credit score needed to qualify for an FHA loan is 500.
-But keep in mind that lenders often require a higher score to underwrite an FHA loan, so that number could be a bit higher.
+But keep in mind that lenders often require a higher score to underwrite a Federal Housing Administration (FHA) loan, so that number could be a bit higher.

 If you aren’t quite there but are eager to buy your first home, you can: